December 28, 2016

 Nimble Streamer Live Transcoder has full support for NVidia video transcoding hardware acceleration.
 Having the hardware capable of the processing and drivers properly installed, our customer can choose NVENC to handle processing.

-NVidia® Products with the Kepler, Maxwell and Pascal generation GPUs contain a dedicated accelerator for video decoding and encoding, called NVENC, on the GPU die.
-You can take a look at the list of NVidia GPUs capable of that.
+NVidia® Products contain a dedicated accelerator for video decoding and encoding, called NVENC, on the GPU die.

 We've previously described the NVidia encoding setup.
 Now lets see how hardware-based decoding can be used.